o3world/box/README.md

 `vagrant up`

-Once running, if the services need to be restarted, use:
+Once running, if the services need to be (re)started, use:

 `sudo sh /etc/startup.sh`